 Now available as an audiobook!

-Download the audiobook by searching for “Oliver’s Surprise” on your favorite retail location or library site.
+You can also search for “Oliver’s Surprise” on your favorite retail location or library site.
 If you can’t find it, please email me.
 Thanks for listening!

 The Story Behind the Story